prokorpio/everything_190/README.md

 6. This CNN is pruned and the subnetwork is trained to convergence.

 ## Summary of Results
 For the RL our final result was that if the reward was inverted (such that it did NOT follow the REINFORCE equation), a semblance of performance was achieved by the RL agent.
-However the bulk of our work was on using SA.
-Due to the intractability of RL we swapped our apporach to the problem to SA.
-A complete documentation can be found in our 198 Manuscript
+A in-depth analysis was not done due to time constraints.
+Also, the bulk of our work was on using SA.
+This was due to the intractability of our RL agent, which led us to change our apporach to the problem to SA.
+A complete documentation of results, justification for our change of approach, etc. can be found in our 198 Manuscript

 ## ReadMe for Running the RL experiment
 For running experiments